DBInstance

 class of the DB instance.

-This setting doesn’t apply to RDS Custom.
+This setting doesn’t apply to Amazon Aurora or RDS Custom DB instances.

 processorFeatures.[]